aquatir/code-samples/code-sample-kotlin/ktor/better-hello-world/readme.md

 - **DONE** headers
 - **DONE** interceptors (they are even typesafe!)
 - **DONE** generic exception handling
-- filters (before and after request)
+- **DONE** filters (before and after request).
+Before -> interceptor.
+After -> CallLogging Feature.
+Can also create pipeline phases
-- log time taken for request processing (can do with custom coroutine scope key)
+- **DONE** log time taken for request processing (can do with custom coroutine scope key)
-- files
+- **SKIP** files.
+Not done but documentation exists
 - **DONE** ktor http client
-- client with proxy settings
+- **SKIP** client with proxy settings.
+Not done but documentation exists

 #### ktor specific

-- Configure timeout for Netty of 10 seconds (for some reason embedded server can't watch paths.
+- **DONE** Configure timeout for Netty of 10 seconds (for some reason embedded server can't watch paths.
 Throws `Module function provided as lambda cannot be unlinked for reload`.
 Worth an issue?)
 - **DONE** Capturing events to stop stuff https://ktor.io/docs/lifecycle.html#monitor-events